Skip to main content

 Conclusion

-In this article, we looked at Radix, discussed Radix's Primitives, Colours, Icons, and Themes, and finally built components with Radix Primitives.
+In this article, we looked at Radix, discussed Radix's Primitives, Colors, Icons, and Themes, and finally built components with Radix Primitives.
 Radix is an outstanding component library that you should consider using if you want to create design systems or visually appealing web apps.